theodotk/QGhostBusters/README.md

    - You need Python installed.
 2. Run `./installers/linux_install.sh` to download the necessary packages.
 3. Run `./installers/linux_play.sh` to play the game.

-# Meta progression

-We are planning to add meta-progression, but it will depend on our progress on the other aspects of the game.

 # Documentation